 Mixon runs for 162 yards, Bengals beat Browns

 Joe Mixon rushed for 162 yards and two touchdowns and Andy Dalton passed for 190 yards and a score to lift the host Cincinnati Bengals to a 33-23 victory against the Cleveland Browns on Sunday afternoon in the regular-season finale for both teams.
-Cincinnati (2-14), which has secured the top pick in the 2020 NFL Draft, finished in fourth place in the AFC North for the second straight season but avoided the first one-victory season in franchise history.
+Cincinnati (2-14), which secured the top pick in the 2020 NFL Draft a week earlier, finished in fourth place in the AFC North for the second straight season but avoided the first one-victory season in franchise history.
 The Bengals also finished 2-14 in 2002.

 The Browns' Nick Chubb ran 13 times for 41 yards to finish the season with 1,494 rushing yards and likely will earn the NFL rushing title.
+Tennessee's Derrick Henry, who played in the late afternoon, has the best chance to catch Chubb.
 Cleveland (6-10) raced to a 7-0 lead after its opening drive, capitalizing on a short field that stemmed from D'Ernest Johnson's 47-yard kickoff return to begin the game.
-Browns quarterback Baker Mayfield, the first Cleveland signal-caller to start all 16 games under center in 18 years, punctuated the drive with a 46-yard touchdown to Damion Ratley just 1:28 into the game.
+Browns quarterback Baker Mayfield, the first Cleveland signal-caller to start all 16 games behind center in 18 years, punctuated the drive with a 46-yard touchdown to Damion Ratley just 1:28 into the game.

-The Bengals pushed their lead to 30-16 with a 47-yard Bullock field goal early in the third quarter and a 2-yard Mixon TD run with 14:16 to go.
+The Bengals pushed their lead to 30-16 with a 47-yard Bullock field goal early in the third quarter and a 2-yard Mixon TD run with 14:16 to go in the game.
 The Browns drew to within 30-23 on a 20-yard TD pass from Mayfield to Odell Beckham Jr. halfway through the quarter but came no closer.
-Cleveland placed third in the division for the second straight season while finishing with double-digit losses for the 10th time in 12 years.
+Cleveland placed third in the division for the second straight season while finishing with double-digit losses for the 10th time in 12 seasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)